The organization

 A journalist since 1987, Steve Collins has worked for daily newspapers in New York, Connecticut and Maine.

-He has served as the State House reporter for the Sun Journal in Lewiston, Maine since 2016.
-He was the Maine Press Association’s Journalist of the Year in 2022.
-Among his awards are the New England Newspaper & Press Association’s Bob Wallack Community Journalism Award and its history-writing prize in 2022 and 2023, the Society of Professional Journalists’ 2016 Ethics in Journalism Award, the I.F.
+Steve was the Maine Press Association’s Journalist of the Year in 2022.
+Among his other awards are the New England Newspaper & Press Association’s Bob Wallack Community Journalism Award and its history-writing prize in 2022 and 2023, the Society of Professional Journalists’ 2016 Ethics in Journalism Award, the I.F.
 Stone Whistle-Blower Award in 2015 and scores of state awards in Maine, Connecticut and New York.

-Collins is a founder and board president of Youth Journalism International, a charity that teaches students around the globe about news writing, media literacy and issues of the day.
+Collins is a founder and board president of Youth Journalism International.

 Born in Massachusetts, he grew up in a military family that took him to Norway, Ohio and Virginia, where he earned a degree in history from the University of Virginia.